xnm-sdksdk/xnm-sdksdk/README.md

 #### My name is Nuno Mendonça.
 #### Be the Change.

-I'm from Porto, and I'm currently enrolled in a university degree of Web Information Systems and Technologies, where I'm developing my skills as a developer.
+I'm from Porto (Portugal), and I'm currently enrolled in a university degree of Web Information Systems and Technologies, where I'm developing my skills as a developer.

 In my GitHub profile I'll be posting projects developed by me.